ErMezz/PyHiringExercises/README.md

-Answers to each exercise are in the 'Proposed answers.docx' file.
+Answers to each exercise are in the 'Proposed Answers.docx' file.
 Additional files, such as py code and images, can be found in the EX1 to EX8 folders.

 Please use the provided conda environment for code execution, if needed.